Nam liber tempor cum soluta nobis eleifend option congue nihil

 - Dosage: 0.1 unit/kg taken SQ 1-2 times a day

-For pet parents dealing with a diabetic pet, our new Protection Plus plan can help make the cost of your pet’s medication more manageable.
+For pet parents dealing with a diabetic pet, PetPlus, the first ever prescription plan for pets can help make the cost of your pet’s medication more manageable.
 Check out the plan to see how it can help you.

 More on Pet Diabetes